Last Month at the Supreme Court | December 2025

 12.23.25

 Season’s Greetings!
-The December edition of Last Month at the Supreme Court®surveys a consequential slate of cases that underscores the Court’s continued focus on the structural limits of judicial power, the finality of federal judgments, and the allocation of authority among the branches of government.
-This docket places core questions of federal jurisdiction and procedure alongside a high-profile consolidated challenge testing the scope of presidential power to impose trade tariffs under asserted national emergencies.
+The December edition of Last Month at the Supreme Court®examines cases addressing the limits of judicial power and the finality of federal judgments, alongside a closely watched separation-of-powers challenge to the President’s authority to impose trade tariffs during asserted national emergencies.
+This docket covers the following questions:

-- On the procedural front, the Court is poised to clarify whether Federal Rule of Civil Procedure 60(c)(1) constrains the ability to set aside default judgments alleged to be void for lack of personal jurisdiction or, more generally, whether jurisdictional defects at the removal stage (when a case is removed from state court to federal court) can unravel final judgments years later.
+- Whether Federal Rule of Civil Procedure 60(c)(1) limits efforts to set aside default judgments claimed to be void for lack of personal jurisdiction—and more broadly, whether jurisdictional defects at the removal stage can undo final federal judgments years later.

-- Relatedly, the Court will consider the extent to which post-removal developments—including amended pleadings or the erroneous dismissal of non-diverse parties—can defeat complete diversity and undermine the stability of federal adjudication.
+- Whether post-removal developments—such as amended pleadings or the mistaken dismissal of non-diverse parties—can defeat complete diversity and destabilize otherwise final federal adjudications.

-Taken together, these cases carry significant implications for litigation strategy, forum selection, regulatory enforcement, and business planning across industries.
-We invite you to read—or listen to—our concise summaries for insight into how the Court’s forthcoming decisions may reshape federal practice and the legal landscape in the year ahead.
+Taken together, these cases have meaningful implications for litigation strategy, forum selection, and the scope of executive authority, with downstream effects for regulatory enforcement and business planning.
+We invite you to read—or listen to—our concise summaries for insights into how the Court’s decisions may shape both federal practice and the broader legal landscape.

 For more information, please contact Chantel Febus, James Azadian, Kyle Asher, Mark Magyar, Monika Harris, Ryan VanOver, David Ter-Petrosyan, or Sadie Betting.